-Oslo Davis is a freelance illustrator and cartoonist living in Melbourne, Australia.
+Oslo Davis is an illustrator and cartoonist.

 In 2011 Oslo was a Walkley Award finalist in the cartoon category.